Severson-Group/eMach/docs/source/general_analyzers/windage_loss_analyzer.rst

 The following inputs are required to create a `WindageLossProblem` object (with dimensions defined in the figure above):

-.. csv-table:: Inputs for windage loss analyzer
+.. csv-table:: Inputs for windage loss problem
    :file: inputs_windage_loss_analyzer.csv
    :widths: 70, 70, 30
    :header-rows: 1